amplication/amplication/packages/amplication-build-manager/README.md

 ## Amplication Build Manager

- Amplication Build Manager (ABM) is the component responsible for the generation of source code by Amplication and allows the integration of plugins into the code generation process.
+ amplication-build-manager is an essential part of the Amplication project.
+This package is responsible for managing the queue of build requests and running the DSG to generate the code.

-## Installation
+### Installation

-To use this package, follow the instructions on https://github.com/amplication/amplication
+To use this package, follow the instructions at https://github.com/amplication/amplication

-## Contributing
+### Contributing

 We welcome contributions from the community.
-If you wish to contribute, please take a look at our [contributing guidelines](https://github.com/amplication/amplication/blob/master/CONTRIBUTING.md).
+If you wish to contribute, please take a look at our contributing guidelines.